-- We will only accept applications from people who have a maximum of one pet dog in the home. - In the case of successor applicants, if they wish their retired dog to stay in the home along side one pet dog (therefore exceeding the maximum number of dogs in the home), these circumstances and their ability to reapply will be assessed on an individual basis. - If an applicant were to already have a canine partner alongside a pet dog and then acquired an additional pet dog, they may not qualify to reapply for a successor dog in the future. - During the application and assessment process, any pet dog will need to be assessed for its suitability to live alongside a canine partner and not disrupt their ability to work.
+- We will only accept applications from people who have a maximum of one pet dog in the home. - In the case of successor applicants, if they wish their retired dog to stay in the home along side one pet dog (therefore exceeding the maximum number of dogs in the home), these circumstances and their ability to reapply will be assessed on an individual basis. - During the application and assessment process, any pet dog will need to be assessed for its suitability to live alongside a canine partner and not disrupt their ability to work.
+All pet dogs must be over 12 months old and have been in the home for longer than six months in order for us to accept an application and be in a position to assess them.
+If someone obtains a pet dog whilst they are applying or being assessed this could mean we cannot proceed with their application.